chalk/slice-ansi/readme.md

 Type: `number`

-The zero-based index at which to begin the slice.
+Zero-based index at which to begin the slice.

 #### endSlice

 Type: `number`

-The zero-based index at which to end the slice.
+Zero-based index at which to end the slice.

 ## Related